Balance Transfer Credit Cards: how do they work?

 4 minute read

 Have you thought about getting a balance transfer credit card in 2021?
-Current 0% balance transfer terms are decreasing, meaning that the longer you leave it, the less time you will have to clear your debt.
-Get started with our top 5 tips for balance transfer cards.
+If you have an existing credit card or debt you would like to stop paying interest on, a Balance Transfer card could be a viable option for you.
+Get started with our top 5 tips for balance transfer cards below.

 Top 5 tips for balance transfer credit cards